 This Easy Paleo Fudge is naturally colored and loaded with healthy ingredients.
 Pretty enough for company and gifting, easy enough for every day eating.

-2. Pour out half of the mixture into a bowl and add the plum powder, stirring until evenly combined.
+Pour out half of the mixture into a bowl and add the raspberry powder, stirring until evenly combined.

-8. Spoon the plum mixture over the top, and smooth.
+Spoon the raspberry mixture over the top, and smooth.

 From Adrienne: Isn't the fudge gorgeous?
 I have some freeze dried pomegranate powder I use for an antioxidant boost to smoothies.
 I think I am going to have to try this!}

 Looking for More Healthy Christmas Treats?
 How about: